Membrizard/ml_conformer_generator/README.md

-# ML Conformer Generator (ChemBl)
+# ML Conformer Generator

 A tool for shape-constrained molecule generation.

-The solution utilises an Equivariant Diffusion Model (EDM) [] to generate atom coordinates and types using a shape constrain, which are then used by a GCN model [] for atom adjacency prediction.
-Both models outputs are combined to construct molecules, which are then passed through a standardisation pipeline.
+The solution utilises an Equivariant Diffusion Model (EDM) [1] to generate atom coordinates and types using a shape constraint, which are then used by a GCN model [2] for atom adjacency prediction.
+Outputs of the models are combined to construct molecules, which are then passed through a standardisation pipeline.

-The EDM and GCN models were trained on a 1.6M compounds having 15-39 heavy atoms selected from the ChEMBL database.
+The EDM and GCN models were trained on 1.6M compounds having 15-39 heavy atoms selected from the ChEMBL database.
 The solution may use the following elements for the molecule generation: H, C, N, O, F, P, S, Cl, Br

 The standardiser pipeline uses the following steps: